-West Coast bureau chief Claire Hoffman recaps the week's biggest event news.
+West Coast bureau chief Claire Hoffman covers the week's biggest event news.

-Welcome to BizBash’s Los Angeles-based column, where West Coast bureau chief Claire Hoffman recaps the week’s biggest local news.
+LOS ANGELES— Welcome to BizBash’s Los Angeles-based column, where West Coast bureau chief Claire Hoffman covers the week’s biggest local news.
 Got a tip?
 Get in touch!

 Moves & Milestones

 Longtime industry vet Len Iannelli has been named senior vice president of special projects and events for Paramount Pictures' theatrical marketing team.
 He previously worked at Fox for more than 27 years, where he oversaw the production of nearly 600 red carpet premieres, publicity stunts, fan events, and more.